knjcode/autometa/README.md

 ## Templates directory

+Autometa search templates in the current directory of input file first.
+If templates not found, it search default templates directory.
-If you want to change templates directory, set AUTOMETA_TEMPLATES environment variable.
+If you want to add templates directory, set AUTOMETA_TEMPLATES environment variable.

     $ export AUTOMETA_TEMPLATES="/path/to/your/templates"

 ## Original Templates

 If you want to define original templates, create [Template ID].csv, [Template ID].ejs and place these on templates directory.

+You can also place templates by command.

     $ autometa -r [Template ID].ejs
     $ Register success: [Template ID].ejs placed on [templates direcotry]